The Ultimate guide to LinkedIn industry list

 • Wireless.

-• Writing & editing.
+• Writing & Editing.

-What is inbound marketing ?
+What is inbound marketing?

 We talked about it earlier in this article and we want to explain to you what Inbound Marketing is.
 It is a methodology that is going to attract customers to you by creating content.
-You won’t need to chase them because you will be able to attract them thanks to :
+You won’t need to chase them because you will be able to attract them thanks to:

-• SEO or Search-engine optimization (they will type keywords related to your activity and they might come to your marketing site).
+• SEO or Search-engine optimization (they will type keywords related to your professional activity and they might come to your marketing site).

-• Podcast.
+• Podcasts.

 • Webinars.

-• Publish content-marketing on social networks (like LinkedIn).
+• Publish content marketing on social networks (like LinkedIn).

-Inbound marketing is one of the best marketing strategies to gain valuable client.
-Because they will be lead to you thanks to what you offer.
-You already know that they do have an interest about your product or service.
+Inbound marketing is one of the best marketing strategies to gain valuable clients.
+Because they will come to you thanks to what you offer.

-Target LinkedIn industry throught advertising
+Target LinkedIn industry through advertising

-In order to do so, you have one of the best marketing tools at your disposal : LinkedIn Sales Navigator.
-Of course, you need to pay because it is extremely powerful but you get a 30-day free trial before you make up your mind.
-Use this time to decide whether or not you need it.
+In order to do so, you have one of the best marketing tools at your disposal: LinkedIn Sales Navigator.
+Of course, you need to pay because it is extremely powerful but you get a 30-day free trial to help you make up your mind.

 How to use LinkedIn ads with LinkedIn Sectors?